-Hybrid Homeschooling can cost up to $3,000 to $4,000 per year on average between the ages of 4 years old to 16 years old.
-Though chances are kids don’t want to be quite so busy unless they are overachievers by nature.
-There is plenty of room to trim the budget depending on your particular finances and your child’s interests.
+Hybrid Homeschooling can cost up to $3,000 per year on average between the ages of 4 years old to 16 years old.
+Though chances are kids don’t want to be quite so busy, specially during the early years, unless they are overachievers by nature.
+There is plenty of room to trim the budget depending on your particular finances, your child’s interests, and your family’s priorities.

 Hybrid Homeschooling = A World-Class Education